tystr/tystr.github.io/about.md

 permalink: /about/
 ---

-<p>Tyler is an accomplished technology leader who has spent a decade buildling high-impact teams and product in the ad-tech space.
+<p>Tyler is an accomplished technology leader who has spent a decade buildling high-impact teams and products in the ad-tech space.
 </p>